 Participation or membership is available to everyone in the community.
 Tennis Yukon manages the Mt Mac courts with a season pass system available to everyone, including price discounts for seniors, students, juniors, and families.

 With the possibility of improving access to the courts at the north gate, it is hoped to provide programming for limited mobility/wheelchair players.

 For several years Tennis Yukon hosted multi-sport day camps in the summers.
 In addition, Tennis Yukon provides school programming, reaching hundreds of students.
 Tennis Yukon has delivered programs at Holy Family, Christ the King, Whitehorse Elementary, Jack Hulland, Elijah Smith, and Ecole Emilie Tremblay.
-We have provided equipment for programs at FH Collins Secondary School and for programs at the Mt Mac courts for École Émilie Tremblay and Porter Creek Secondary School.
+We have provided equipment for programs at FH Collins Secondary School and Mercier Secondaire, and for programs at the Mt Mac courts for FH, École Émilie Tremblay and Porter Creek Secondary School.

 Tennis Yukon is committed to community partnerships and activities that increase the accessibility of tennis to everyone.
 Tennis Yukon is pleased to have partnered with the City of Whitehorse, Skookum Jim Friendship Centre, Bethany Church, Mt.
 Lorne Community Association, Mayo, Girl Guides, Mountain View Golf Course, Yukon Soccer Association, Boréale Mountain Biking, and the Marsh Lake Community Centre to introduce tennis to hundreds of kids.

 The only tennis facility in Whitehorse

 The Mt Mac courts are the only tennis courts in Whitehorse.
 There are 4 courts and two backboards.
 From Sept – April, tennis programming is provided in school gyms and the CGC flexihall.
 There is no private tennis facility or organization in the Yukon.

 Management of the Mt Mac Courts